ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 ## Installing and Using Modules from a Package

 OCaml has an active community of open-source contributors.
-Most projects are avaiable using the opam package manager, which you installed in the "Install OCaml" tutorial.
+Most projects are avaiable using the opam package manager, which you installed in the [Install OCaml](/docs/up-and-ready) tutorial.
 The following section shows how to install and use a package from opam's open-source repository.

 To illustrate this, let's turn our modest `hello` project into a web server using [Anton Bachin](https://github.com/aantron)'s [Dream](https://aantron.github.io/dream/) web framework.
 First install the `dream` package with this command:
 ```shell